puppetlabs/puppet-docs/source/pe/3.7/install_eos.markdown

 canonical: "/pe/latest/install_eos.html"
 ---

-Puppet Enterprise can manage Puppet agents running on Arista EOS network switches.
+Puppet Enterprise now supports agents running on Arista EOS network switches.
 This  provides instructions for installing the Puppet agent on an Arista EOS network switch.
 These instructions assume you've already [installed Puppet Enterprise](./install_basic.html) and have installed an EOS instance following the Arista documentation.

 ## Install the Puppet Agent on the EOS Instance